 Here is the famous parable of the prodigal son who returned to his father with sincere contrition.
-His father received him unconditionally.
-This son is symbolic of all who commit sin and willing to reconcile with God.
+His father welcomed him back unconditionally.
+This son is symbolic of all who sin but are willing to reconcile with God.
 The first part of the parable shows God’s earnest desire for our contrition and His great mercy awaiting us.
 The tax-collectors and sinners experienced this warm welcome from Jesus.
 As a double-edged parable, the second part is more relevant.
-The Pharisees and Scribes’ approach toward the Publicans and sinners was like the elder son’s unwillingness to accept his returned brother.
+The Pharisees and Scribes’ approach toward the publicans and sinners was like the elder son’s unwillingness to accept his repentant brother.
 Jesus wants us to remain faithful to him and to imitate God’s generosity, to forgive and to welcome those who displease us.

 The Parable of the Lost Son